Origami is a new programming language that complements HTML and CSS for making small- to medium-scale websites.

 }

-Origami complements the standard HTML and CSS languages.
-It lets you describe how you want to transform your data and files into HTML and the other resources for your site.
+Origami lets you describe how you want to transform your data and files into HTML and the other resources for your site.
 You can create many things without complex programming: a full-text search feature, RSS feeds for blogs, and so on.
-You can use JavaScript to define parts of your site wherever that makes sense to you.
+You don’t need to know JavaScript, but if you do, you can use it to easily extend what you can do in Origami.

 A high-level site definition is enough to let you immediately view and iterate on your site without complex build tools.
-When you’re ready to publish, Origami can turn your site into a collection of plain files you can deploy wherever you want, often for free.
+When you’re ready to publish, Origami turns your site into a collection of plain files you can deploy wherever you want, often for free.

 View some example sites